QuinnAho/Glint3D/ai/FOR_MACHINES.md

 For each acceptance criterion:
 - If fails → append acceptance_failed event → RETURN to execution
 - If passes → continue

+Documentation Validation:
+- **Verify all modified header files have up-to-date Doxygen documentation**
+- Run through documentation verification checklist from §0C
+- If any header lacks proper documentation → append acceptance_failed event → RETURN to execution
+- If documentation is incomplete or outdated → HALT and update before proceeding

 ### STEP 6: MARK TASK COMPLETE